B-Trindade/Django-REST-API/README.md

 # Django-REST-API
-Backend API built with Python and Django following the udemy course by Mark Winterbottom.
+Backend API built with Python and Django.
 Other technologies used in this project are: Docker, GitHub Actions and PostgreSQL.

+This project aims to be a basic demonstration of modern APIs, encompassing some of the most popular features used by the industry as well as it's technologies.